ruibo/scm-import-utils/README.md

 scm-import-utils
 ================

-Prototype work for importing Scheme code as a Python module.
+Sandbox development for importing Scheme code as a Python module.